Only 2 out of 10 will read past this line.

 So, that's my mission: to find what I'm looking for given my time constraints.
 It doesn't mean I have the short attention span of a goldfish!

 I'm quite able to concentrate and read about SPECIFIC and RELIABLE information for longer than 7 seconds.

-And you're going to save them time today.
+And you'll save them time today.
 Smart.
-And very valuable to them.
+And valuable to them.